CodyTolene/pip-boy-apps/README.md

    This is the easiest option and doesn't require you to remove the SD card.

 2. Copy the entire USER folder from this repository over to the root of the SD card.
-This will overwrite any existing games and settings.
+This will overwrite any existing apps and settings.
 This requires you to remove the SD card though, so probably not the best option.

-3. Use the development process below, which is meant for rapidly testing games and features.
+3. Use the [development process](#development) below, which is meant for rapidly testing apps and features.
 This requires a bit of setup but is the most flexible option.

 <p align="right">[ <a href="#index">Index</a> ]</p>